jo-chainmasters/lgcy-indexer/README.md

 ## Description

-[SuperNest](https://github.com/nestjs/nest) is a Blockchain indexer for the LGCY Blockchain.
+[LGCY Indexer](https://github.com/jo-chainmasters/lgcy-indexer) is a Blockchain indexer for the LGCY Blockchain.
 It parses the blocks starting by 0 and stores all data in a MongoDB.

 ## Installation